 If the above tips can’t meet your needs, you can search for a keyword yourself and download the search results.
 Similarly, you can use a preset template provided by Octoparse, named Tweets details by search result URL_Twitter.
 Or you can follow the steps below to scrape tweets yourself.

-Before we get started, you can download Octoparse and install it on your computer.
 In this case, we are scraping the official Twitter account of Octoparse.
 As you can see, the website is loaded in the built-in browser.
 Usually, many websites have a “next page” button that allows Octoparse to click on and go to each page to grab more information.
 In this case, however, Twitter applies an “infinite scrolling” technique, which means that you need to scroll down the page to let Twitter load a few more tweets, and then extract the data shown on the screen.
 So the final extraction process will work like this: Octoparse will scroll down the page a little, extract the tweets, scroll down a bit, extract, and so on and so forth.

-Step 2: Build a Loop Item
+Step 2: Build a loop item

 To tell the crawler to scroll down the page repetitively, we can build a pagination loop by clicking on the blank area and clicking “loop click single element” on the Tips panel.
 As you can see here, a pagination loop is shown in the workflow area, this means that we’ve set up pagination successfully.